 About the Lora Romero First Book Prize

 The Lora Romero First Book Prize is awarded every year to the best first book published in American studies that highlights intersectional dynamics in the study of race, gender, class, sexuality, and/or nation.
-The awardee receives a lifetime membership in the association.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Recipients of the award receive a lifetime membership in the association.
+The prize winner in announced at the annual meeting of the American Studies Association.

-The prize is a memorial tribute to Lora Romero, a long-active member of the American Studies Association who died in 1997 as her first book, Home Fronts: Nineteenth Century Domesticity and Its Critics, appeared in print.
+The prize is a memorial tribute to Lora Romero, a long-active member of the ASA who died in 1997 as her first book, Home Fronts: Nineteenth Century Domesticity and Its Critics, appeared in print.
 She was an Assistant Professor at Stanford University, an esteemed colleague, and a treasured friend to many in the association.

 Eligibility Requirements and Application Procedures